Institutions

 Created in 1956, Fundação Calouste Gulbenkian’s main purpose is to improve the quality of life through art, charity, science, and education.

 In conjunction with cultural activities, Fundação fulfils its mission through innovative programmes that develop pilot projects and support, by providing scholarships and grants for other institutions and social organisations.
-In the science area, FCG hosts the Instituto Gulbenkian de Ciência (IGC) focused on solving tomorrow’s challenges in biomedical and biological research.
+In the science area, FCG hosted the Instituto Gulbenkian de Ciência (IGC) focused on solving tomorrow’s challenges in biomedical and biological research.

 The Instituto Português de Oncologia de Lisboa Francisco Gentil (IPOLFG) is a public hospital that provides highly specialized and differentiated healthcare, and is considered the main oncology hospital in the country.
 This hundred years old healthcare unit is dedicated to cancer treatment, study, and research.

 IPOLFG’s mission is to provide excellent health care in all intervention fields, to promote and contribute for pre and post-graduate education and stimulate research, according to scientific, human and motivation principles for citizens and professionals.
-Its research centre has five research units, with main focus on familial predisposition and cancer, rare neoplasms, combined therapeutics, customized therapeutics and preventable cancer.